birth-outcomes/birth_outcomes_summary/our_study/2_treatment_paradox.md

 * Treatment as predictor --> Multivariable regression - with treatment included as predictor
 * Propensity scores --> Inverse probability of treatment weighting (IPTW)

+You could also focus on just the relationship between a particular risk factor and the outcome.

 ## Other important considerations when designing an obstetric model

 ### Choice of population, predictors and outcomes